maarten-pennings/P2000/readme.md

 ### Mods

 In [Natlab nieuwsbrief](https://github.com/p2000t/documentation/blob/main/NatLab/nieuwsbriefnatlab000-031.pdf)
-we find (page 5 and 6) a remarks about the SYNC signal.
+we find (page 5 and 6) a remarks about inverting the SYNC signal.
 It seems my P2000T has that mod, and it seems needed for the DIN to SCART link.

 ![Video mod1](images/videomod1.jpg)